ohmyshake/programming-tutorial/book/programming_environment/Python.md

     ```bash
     bash Miniconda3-latest-MacOSX-x86_64.sh
     ```
-    Miniconda will be installed into `~/miniconda3` path by default.
+    Miniconda will be installed into `~/miniconda3` path in M1 by default.
 The installation package will write the initialization statement to the `shell`'s configuration file, e.g. `~/.zshrc` in my Mac.

     :::{toggle}
     ```bash